Observe and record animal behaviour

 Animal behaviour is driven by a combination of internal and external factors, which include physiological needs, environmental conditions, social dynamics, evolutionary adaptations, and learned experiences.
 These motivations are crucial for survival, reproduction, and maintaining well-being.

-There are a number of areas that can motivate an animal to behave in a certain way.
+Several areas can motivate an animal to behave in a certain way.
 But we will look at the two main areas that animals get their behaviour from

 Two main areas are